 Gluten-free pizza is often prepared along the same assembly lines and cooked in the same ovens as regular pizza.

-And if you’ve made pizza before, you know flour gets everywhere in a pizza kitchen, and even airborne flour can be harmful to the gluten-free community.
+And if you’ve made pizza before, you know flour gets everywhere in a pizza kitchen, and even airborne flour can harm the gluten-free community.

 If you enjoy eating pizza, check out my article that ranks the best frozen gluten-free pizzas (I tested every pizza for hidden gluten), or make my homemade pizza crust recipe instead.